justinberg97/coffee-bean-dream/README.md

 ## Bio

 My name is Justin Berg.
 This is my first full-stack project utilizing the Angular framework, as well as the first full-stack project I have worked on completely solo.
+Daniel Paiz helped get the project Dockerized to help with easier collaboration.
+We also collabed on getting Github Actions for CI/CD for deployments.
 I am a developing programmer trying to enhance my skills and show proficiency in new languages and frameworks.
 I have been in my role as a Multiverse Apprenctice at Verizon for about 10 weeks now.
 In my free time I love to spend time with my partner Salma and my our dog Latte.